Recovering the Lost World,

 Changed its shape;"

 The starting position is now indicated as defined by the text, "Lucifer treading upon Leo's back."
-This was "Venus riding on a lion," the well known and "feared emblem for disaster" in the eastern Mediterranean region, as per Kugler.
+This was "Venus riding on a lion," the well known and "feared emblem for disaster" in the Eastern Mediterranean region, as per Kugler.
 On June 15 (June 22, Julian), Venus and Mercury are in Leo, to the east of the Sun and Moon, which are in Cancer.
+Lucifer is Mercury, but could be Venus.

-Before and after sunrise the 'flames' would reach up from below the horizon.
-There would be spikes pointing toward the Sun as well as away from the Sun.
+Before and after sunrise the "flames" would reach up from below the horizon.
 Stecchini writes of the plasma plumes as "long streams of flame crossing each other" (quoted from Kugler).
+Rising up from the horizon where the Sun has set, these are the pointed sticks planted in the ground by Kirkin (Venus).
+Jupiter (Wyju) jumps into the same section of the horizon about 6 hours later with both feet.

-Almost at once after mid June, Mercury starts to move toward the position of the Sun, and passes it by July 3 (July 10, Julian).
-At that point Mercury, also ablaze, might have sent streams of plasma directed at Earth.
-Plasma expulsions may have been seen to cross space.
-(See the "worm-stars" in Chapter 11, "Quetzalcoatl.")
-The "long fire-flames" might also describe the crossed beams of plasma reaching up from below the eastern horizon to the morning Sun, which I mentioned above.
+Almost at once after mid-June, Mercury starts to move toward the position of the Sun, and passes it by July 3 (July 10, Julian).
+At that point Mercury, also ablaze, might have sent streams of plasma directed at Earth, for being in front of the Sun, its plasma tail would have pointed at Earth.

-The coma, the plasma expulsions, and the distorted view of the plasma tail of Mercury when it extended toward Earth (easily confused with the Sun which Mercury was close to), are described by Isaiah and Ezekiel, and even by Assurbanipal, the king of Assyria.
+The coma, the plasma expulsions, and the distorted view of the plasma tail of Mercury when it extended toward Earth (easily confused with the Sun which Mercury was close to), are described by Isaiah and Ezekiel.

 [Image: The sky on

-Image: The sky on July 25, 685 BC, Gregorian (August 1, Julian), the concluding day of the flare-up, after about 9 pm.
+[Image: The sky on July 25, 685 BC, Gregorian (August 1, Julian), the concluding day of the blazing, after about 9pm.
 The Sun and Venus have set.
 Sun in Leo, Venus in Virgo.
-Not shown is the plasmoid just below the western horizon.
+Not shown is the plasmoid arriving from just below the western horizon.
+From SkyGlobe 3.6.]

-The image above is for 9 pm of July 25 (Gregorian).
-It is the early night sky of the concluding event, as seen from the region of the eastern Mediterranean.
+The image above is for 9pm of July 25 (Gregorian).
+It is the early night sky of the concluding event, as seen from the region of the Eastern Mediterranean.
 Jupiter's plasmoid lightning bolt is headed for the western horizon.
-In the diagram above the plasmoid has to be imagined as traveling along the circle of the ecliptic.
-As Europe turned toward the night, the bolt was seen approaching Venus -- the errant Phaethon -- to strike him down.
-In actuallity the bolt passed by Venus and struck the Sun.
-The flash of the plasmoid landing at the Sun happened at about 3 AM in the eastern Mediterranean.
+In the diagram above the plasmoid travels along the circle of the ecliptic.
+As Europe turned toward the night, the bolt was seen approaching Venus -- thought by some to be the errant Phaethon -- to strike him down.
+In actuality the bolt passed by Venus and struck the Sun, but the contact was not seen.
+The plasmoid landed at the Sun at about 3am.
 The morning would see the Sun, Mercury, and Mars all engulfed in a haze.
+The Popol Vuh claims the turmoil lasted four days.

-It is quite possible that the people of the eastern Mediterranean got it right, and knew the thunderbolt struck Mercury, who was primarily identified as Phaethon.
-The error in this is to misidentify the target, which was the Sun, as Mercury, which was within 15 degrees of the Sun.
-By next morning Venus and Mercury must have quieted down, although the skies remained obscured for days. [note 5]
+It is quite possible that the people of the Eastern Mediterranean got it right, and knew the thunderbolt struck Mercury, who was primarily identified as Phaethon.
+But an error remains, for the target was the Sun, not Mercury, which was within 11 degrees of the Sun.
+By next morning Venus and Mercury must have quieted down, although the skies remained obscured for days. [note 6]

-Mesoamerica did not see the massive explosion at the Sun, for it happened a few hours after sunset.
+Mesoamerica did not see the massive explosion at the Sun either, because it happened a few hours after sunset.
 It was assumed that the bolt was destined for Mars, standing just to the right (west) of the Sun (about 30 degrees).
 The explosion at the Sun would have visually engulfed the location of Mars in the sky, as well as Mercury.
 The next day the Sun was still in place, so it was assumed (at least by some of the many literate people of Veracruz and the Valley of Mexico) that Mars had been hit.
-Mars did not again come close to Earth, but primarily because the aphelion of the Earth had moved in space, as noted by Rose and Vaughan.
+Mars did not again come close to Earth, but primarily because the orbit of the Earth became nearly circular (as noted by Rose and Vaughan) before the time that Mars might have returned again.
+(Assigned to 670 BC, in Eastern Mediterranean chronology.)

-From the Sibylline Oracle it might be suggesting that the end of the drama happened with the Sun and Venus both in Capricorn, which would have been January of the next year.
-The Sibylline Oracle reads...
+From the Sibylline Oracle it might be suggested that the end of the drama happened with the Sun and Venus both in Capricorn, which would have been January of the next year.
+The Sibylline Oracle reads:

 And Taurus took away from Capricorn